seekwhencer/neo-quizzner/README.md

 [![Build Status](https://travis-ci.org/seekwhencer/neo-quizzner.svg?branch=master)](https://travis-ci.org/seekwhencer/neo-quizzner)

 This is a simple and pure javascript quiz-machine.
-Written in ECMA Script.
+Written in ECMA Script 6.
 Feed the quizzner with csv web exports from google sheets.

 ## Usage